Civility and Anti-Harassment Policy

 This policy applies to all persons involved in any way in AASP Activities, including – but not limited to – AASP members, Association Management staff , non-member CMPCs, and AASP meeting participants (including meeting registrants, speakers, family members, guests, contractors, exhibitors, vendors, volunteers, industry representatives, and members of the media).
 It applies to misconduct committed in any venue or activity connected to AASP, including conferences, business meetings, workshops, tours, receptions, and other social events.
 This includes formal and informal settings, such as bars, elevators, and hallways of conference hotels.
 It applies to incivility, harassment, and retaliation (defined below) instigated in any way – in person, in writing; via telephone, text message, or email; through social media; or any other means.

-What Behavior is Prohibited?
+What Behavior Is Prohibited?

 This policy prohibits incivility or harassment of any kind, as well as retaliation against those who complain about such behavior or participate in investigations.
 The conduct covered by this policy must be unwelcome in the sense that the Participant did not solicit or incite it, and in the sense that the Participant regarded the conduct as undesirable or offensive.
 Although cultural factors may be considered, it is the perception and impact on the recipient of the behavior, rather than the intent of the actor, that determines whether the act constitutes incivility, harassment, or retaliation.
 See Appendix A for detailed description and definition of incivility, harassment, and retaliation.